-A. Screw Mounting Plate to the Ceiling
+A. Flush to the Wall

-- i.
-Hold the mounting plate in place on the ceiling and use a pencil to lightly mark two small dots for the screw drill points. - ii.
-Drill two holes with a 3/16" drill bit and insert the wall anchors. - iii.
+- Orient the mounting plate using the pencil marks.
+Mark the two mounting screw drill points. - ii.
+Drill two holes with a 3/16" bit and insert wall anchors. - iii.
 Insert the first screw loosely and level the mounting plate. - iv.
-Insert the second screw and then hand-tighten the first screw.
+Insert the 2nd screw then hand-tighten the 1st screw.